NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.md

     c <- click(rgbStack, n = 7, id=TRUE, xy=TRUE, cell=TRUE, type="p", pch=16, col="red", col.lab="red")

 Once you have clicked your six points, the graphics window should close.
-If you want to choose new points, or make a mistake in the step, run the `plotRGB()` function again to start over.
+If you want to choose new points, or if you accidentally clicked something you didn't want to in the step, run the previous chunk of code again to start over.